loveland/support/_articles/introduction-starter.md

 **Are you ready to get started?**

 * To get started with Site Control, the first you'll want to do is [create a map](https://loveland.github.io/support/articles/new-map/).
-* Then, you might want to [import data](https://loveland.github.io/support/articles/add-data-via-csv/) or [create a property survey](https://loveland.github.io/support/articles/start-your-property-survey/).
+* Then, you might want to [import data](https://loveland.github.io/support/articles/add-data-via-csv/) or [start a property survey](https://loveland.github.io/support/articles/start-your-property-survey/).
 * Once you add data to your map, you can [query your data](https://loveland.github.io/support/articles/how-to-query-data/) and [style your map](https://loveland.github.io/support/articles/style-data-on-your-map/).

-If you are working with others, be sure to [invite your team to collaborate](https://loveland.github.io/support/articles/invite-collaborators/) in Site Control.

 **Need some inspiration?**